Humpheh/goboy/README.md

 ## Contributing

-Feel free to open pull requests to this project or play around if you're interested!
+Please feel free to open pull requests to this project or play around if you're interested!
+There are still plenty of small bugs that can easily be found through playing games on the emulator, or take a task from the TODO list below!

 ## Known Bugs
 - [ ] Sprite Z-drawing